 Your Day-to-Day Schedule as an HVAC Technician

-Your work schedule may vary based on the project and job site.
+The daily schedule may vary based on the project and job site.
 If you work in repairs, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you may have more of a set schedule during normal business hours.
+For projects more relevant to new construction, you are more likely to have a set schedule for regular business hours.

-As we mentioned before, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always useful.
+Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always welcome.

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-Having said that, your salary may be dependent on the area's average wages and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.
+Then again, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary